mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - Go to your router settings, note these steps depend entirely on your own router model

 - Forward port 51820 to your Pi's local IP address to enable Wireguard to work properly
-- Set your primary DNS in your DHCP server settings to your Pi's local IP.
-Leave the secondary DNS blank.
+- Set your primary DNS in your DHCP server settings to your Pi's local IP. **Leave the secondary DNS blank.**

 ## (optional) Setting up adlists and whitelists

 - I like the [pihole list tool](https://github.com/jessedp/pihole5-list-tool) for adding adlists and whitelists, you can install it by SSH back to your Pi, then running `sudo pip3 install pihole5-list-tool --upgrade` .
-Select the Docker version once it launches, then choose blocklists and whitelists options from the list.
+Select the Docker version once it launches, then choose the blocklists and whitelists options from the list that appeal to you.

 ## (optional) Setting up apps that use PiHole API token